conan-io/docs/tutorial/consuming_packages/getting_started/build_simple_cmake_project.rst

     conanfile.txt: Aggregating env generators

-As you can see in the output, Conan installed the *Zlib* library from the remote server we configured at the beginning of the tutorial.
-This server does not only store the Conan recipes, that tell Conan how to build the libraries and what information to pass to the projects that use this libraries but also prebuilt binaries that can be reused so we don't have to build from sources everytime.
+As you can see in the output, there are a couple of things that happened:
+    * Conan installed the *Zlib* library from the remote server we configured at the beginning of the tutorial.
+This server store both the Conan recipes, that are the files that define how libraries must be built and binaries that can be reused so we don't have to build from sources everytime.
+    * ...

 .. _consuming_packages_getting_started_read_more: